numman-ali/url-shortner/README.md

 - Vue router used for navigation and secured by beforeEnter methods
 - UserForm reused in registration and login, switched based on FormType enum
 - LinkShortner is a self-contained component which handles the url shortening functionality of the app
-- Axios-Instance implemented to allow for easy configuration
+- Axios-Instance implemented to allow for easy configuration such as Authorization headers after login

 #### Docker
 - Single dockerfile which installs all npm modules, build the vue app and serves everything from the Nest app